jhvanderschee/hugocodex/content/posts/creating-branches-of-nested-pages.md

 {{ end }}
 ```

+Note that we seperate the slugs with a space (using the 'print' command).
 The page of the parent of the parent can be retreived using:

 ```
 {{ with .Site.GetPage (print "/branches/" .Params.parent_branch) }}